Dimension Reduction for Fr\'echet Regression: Fr echet Sufficient Dimension Reduction

-In this subsection we adapt the OPG and MAVE (Xia et al. 2002), two popular methods for estimating the classical central mean subspace based on nonparametric forward regression, to the estimation of the Fr\'echet central subspace.
-The framework of the statistical functional $M\lo 0(F\lo{XY}, f)$ is no longer sufficient to cover the present case, because we now have a tuning parameter here.
-So, we adopt the notion of tuned statistical functional in \cite[Section 11.2]{li2018sufficient} to accommodate a tuning parameter.
+In this subsection, we adapt the OPG (\citealt{xia2002adaptive}), a popular method for estimating the classical CMS based on nonparametric forward regression, to the estimation of the Fr\'echet central subspace, which do not require LCM and CCV conditions.
+The adaption of another forward regression method MAVE is similar and presented in Section S.3.2 of the Supplementary Material.
+The framework of the statistical functional $M\lo 0(F\lo{XY}, f)$ is no longer sufficient to cover this case because we now have a tuning parameter here.
+So, we adopt the notion of tuned statistical functional in Section 11.2 of \cite{li2018sufficient} to accommodate a tuning parameter.